Specialist in: electronica

 Let’s start from the beginning - please introduce yourself and give us a background of your life in music!

 I've been actively involved within the music scene since my late teens.
 I began producing music at 14, releasing records at 17 and touring from my early twenties.
 Music has always been a huge part of my life and it’s been great to continue exploring this passion at Open Ear.

 Is there one area of music you specialise in i.e. genre or scene that you are particularly close to?

 I’ve always been drawn to music that operates in the spaces between genres.
 Past favourites include Arthur Russell, Sly Stone, Aphex Twin, Steve Reich and Wally Badarou, whilst Joe, Barker, Galcher Lustwerk and 96 Back have been on constant rotation in recent months.

 I went through quite an obsessive phase of buying music equipment, which led me to discover new tracks through researching the history of specific types of music gear and the artists/producers that used them.
 That helped me to find a huge amount of amazing music from a really wide spectrum of genres.
 I also make sure to check out my favourite DJ's radio shows on NTS and Rinse.

 The approach to the curation of each playlist varies greatly from one client to the next.
-It’s important to take into account the taste of the client, the customers and the type of atmosphere that needs to be created in the venue.
+It’s important to take into account the taste of the client, the customers and the type of atmosphere that needs to be created in a venue or space.
 I also try to balance this with injections of my own informed choices of musical taste.